Published by : Bipin BaloniPublished on: May 26, 2026

 Safety Precautions when Practicing Cobra Yoga Pose or Bhujangasana Pose

-• Even though the Cobra Yoga Pose, or Bhujangasana Pose, is amazing yoga for your overall physical and mental health, there are certain restrictions that you must abide by.
+• Even though the Cobra Yoga Pose, or Bhujangasana Pose, is an amazing yoga pose for your overall physical and mental health, there are certain restrictions that you must abide by.
 Some of the safety precautions are listed below:

 • Reduce the height of the position if you experience any pain or tightness in the lower back.
 Instead, concentrate on developing strength in the area of the upper back between the shoulder blades.